Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

+But the existence of URLs, and particularly hyperlinked URLs, points towards another motivating factor for digital proceedings.
+Before the web, articles were written, submitted, and published on paper.
+But through the 1990s and 2000s, a series of rapid technological changes took place, transitioning to digital submission and dissemination.
 The transition to digital proceedings, like other trends, started in SIGGRAPH, which produced the first fully digital proceedings on CD-ROM in 1993 \cite{brown2007history}.
 CVPR distributed digital proceedings as early as 2005, allowing color figures without the cost of color printing.
 P9 explains that in 1999, digital versions of papers were hard to read: \textit{``most papers were in postscript and the postscript viewer was kind of sucky.
-Didn't really look very good on the screen.
-And so it wasn't really great to be read off the screen anyway, and the screens were pretty bad.''} P7 found the transition to PDF freeing: \textit{``I've seen figures have become a whole lot more common...the PDFs are now in color so you have a whole bunch of other choices that you're welcome to.''}
+Didn't really look very good on the screen.''} P7 found the transition to PDF freeing: \textit{``I've seen figures have become a whole lot more common...the PDFs are now in color so you have a whole bunch of other choices.''}

-One such option is the high resolution figure, which exploits the scalable nature of vector graphics and the zoom feature of PDF viewers to put more data in a research PDF without exceeding the page limit.
+One such choice is the high resolution figure, which exploits the scalable nature of vector graphics and the zoom feature of PDF viewers to put more data in a PDF without exceeding the page limit.
 Several examples of this trend from CVPR 2021 are shown in Figure \ref{fig:nested_figure}.
 While these figures are not overly complex or poorly designed, they are too small to be readable on a 300-dpi printed page.